MenuDocs/erela.js/guides/updating.md

 player.connect();
 ```

-## Queue
+### Queue

-The Queue class had some changed regarding the current song, before it was the first element in the array but was changed to be a `current` property.
+The Queue class had some changed regarding the current song, before it was the first element in the array but was changed to the `current` property.

-## Utils
+### Utils

 The utils was removed as it bloated the package and didn't offer as much flexibility.
 There are some packages below to parse and format times.